Emberlynn-Loo/tp/docs/UserGuide.md

 Format: `addAttribute /UUID /ATTRIBUTE_NAME ATTRIBUTE_VALUE`

-* Adds the attribute with the specified `ATTRIBUTE_NAME` and `ATTRIBUTE_VALUE` to the person with the specified `UUID`.
+* Adds the attribute with the specified `ATTRIBUTE_NAME` and `ATTRIBUTE_VALUE` to the person with the specified `UUID`
-* The `UUID` refers to the unique identifier of the person shown in the displayed person list.
+* The `UUID` refers to the unique identifier of the person shown in the displayed person list
-* The `UUID` **must be a valid UUID**.
+* The `UUID` **must be a valid UUID**
-* The first space after the attribute name is marks the start of the attribute value.
+* The first space after the attribute name is marks the start of the attribute value
 * See the [Attributes](#attributes) section for more information on what are valid attribute names and values, and how they are processed

 Examples:
-* `addAttribute /12db /Pet Dog` adds the attribute Pet with the value Dog to the person with the UUID 12db.
+* `addAttribute /12db /Pet Dog` adds the attribute Pet with the value Dog to the person with the UUID 12db
-* `addAttribute /12db /Pet Cat` adds the attribute Pet with the value Cat to the person with the UUID 12db.
+* `addAttribute /12db /Pet Cat` adds the attribute Pet with the value Cat to the person with the UUID 12db
-* `addAttribute /12db /pet Dog` adds the attribute pet with the value Dog to the person with the UUID 12db.
+* `addAttribute /12db /pet Dog` adds the attribute pet with the value Dog to the person with the UUID 12db
-* `addAttribute /12db /Pet dog` adds the attribute Pet with the value dog to the person with the UUID 12db.
+* `addAttribute /12db /Pet dog` adds the attribute Pet with the value dog to the person with the UUID 12db

 ### Deleting attribute from a Person: `deleteAttribute` or `da`